 Last week I wrote about Perennial Vegetables to plant in your garden.
-This week we’ll look at small fruits that will provide harvests for many years.
+This week we’ll look at small fruits that will help you become more self sufficient.

 Small Perennial Fruits for the Home Garden

 You can start out with just a few plants and propagate more to save money.
 If you have room for a nursery bed, use that space to grow new plants.
 Grapes grow quite easily by layering or cuttings.
 Brambles produce new plants by layering also, or by suckering.
-Strawberries send out runners that can be trained into rows, or the new plants can be transplanted to a new spot. .
-Many plants can be produced with some time and patience.
+Strawberries send out runners that can be trained into rows, or the new plants can be transplanted to a new spot.
+An abundance of new plants may be produced with some time and patience.

 Strawberries are one of the easiest fruits for the home garden.
 They grow best in sandy loam that is slightly acidic.
 Plant in full sun in an area where no nightshade crops (tomatoes, potatoes, etc.) have been planted in the last 3 years to prevent the spread of Verticillium Wilt.
 Most strawberry plants will begin to produce in their second year and will last up to five years with regular maintenance and fertilizing.